Skip to main content

 What is an Appeal in Litigation?

 An appeal is a request in writing to have a decision made by a lower court reviewed and reversed by a higher court.
 Appeals are not rearguments of the case but a review of whether there were legal mistakes that influenced the decision.
-The appeal court does not rehear facts but reviews if the original decision was within the law.
+The appeal court does not rehear facts but reviews whether the original decision was within the law.

 What is a Full Appeal?